conductor-oss/conductor/docs/metadata/task.md

 * System tasks (e.g. DECISION, FORK, JOIN etc.)
 * Remote worker tasks.

 System tasks are executed within the JVM of the engine's server.
-User defined tasks are remote tasks that executes on remote JVM and talks to the conductor server using REST endpoints.
+User defined tasks are remote tasks that executes on remote JVM and talk to the conductor server using REST endpoints.

 * **SIMPLE** Task that is executed by a worker running on a remote machine.
 Orchestration engine schedules the task and awaits completion.
 * **DECIDE** Decision task used to create a branch.
 Only one branch is executed based on the condition.